-- 5.1.3.1 The following technical documentation (where applicable) shall be submitted to the Register to assign distinguishing marks BLS-SPM, BLS or SPM in the class notation: - .1 BLS general arrangement plan with an indication of the cargo system and mooring equipment including: bow loading coupler, guide roller, chain stopper, traction winch, hawse storage reel, BLS hull structures, control stations; - .2 description and drawings of the bow loading coupler; - .3 calculation and drawings of hull strengthenings for bow hawses and chain stoppers; - .4 fire protection diagram for BLS area; - .5 diagram and calculation of ventilation of BLS special spaces; - .6 drawings of BLS components and assembly units, which surfaces shall be protected by the materials precluding spark formation; - .7 drawings of electrical equipment layout and cable laying in BLS spaces; - .8 BLS circuit diagrams; - .9 BLS diagrams of electric connections; - .10 diagrams of BLS hydraulic system;

-- .11 BLS operating manual;
+- 5.1.3.1 The following technical documentation (where applicable) shall be submitted to the Register to assign distinguishing marks BLS-SPM, BLS or SPM in the class notation: - .1 BLS general arrangement plan with an indication of the cargo system and mooring equipment including: bow loading coupler, guide roller, chain stopper, traction winch, hawse storage reel, BLS hull structures, control stations; - .2 description and drawings of the bow loading coupler; - .3 calculation and drawings of hull strengthenings for bow hawses and chain stoppers; - .4 fire protection diagram for BLS area; - .5 diagram and calculation of ventilation of BLS special spaces; - .6 drawings of BLS components and assembly units, which surfaces shall be protected by the materials precluding spark formation; - .7 drawings of electrical equipment layout and cable laying in BLS spaces; - .8 BLS circuit diagrams; - .9 BLS diagrams of electric connections; - .10 diagrams of BLS hydraulic system; - .11 BLS operating manual;

-- .12 BLS test program.

-- 5.1.3.2 The Register may require additional documents to those listed in 5.1.3.1 proceeding from BLS design features.
+- .12 BLS test program (to be approved by the RS Branch Office for supervision during construction). - 5.1.3.2 The Register may require additional documents to those listed in $\underline{5.1.3.1}$ proceeding from BLS design features.